SEO FAQs For Bloggers – Ace The Optimization Process

 Here’s the thing:

-- When created properly, your permalink could tell the visitors and search engines about your post’s subject.
+- When created properly, your permalink could tell the visitors and search engines about the position or location of the page in question on the website.

 - Visitors can use these same URLs for bookmarking your post or sharing it further.